pkgcore/pkgcore/dev-notes/hacking.rst

               pass
           # some other code here...

-from the code above, e bled into the f namespace- that's referenced memory that isn't used, and will linger until the while loop exits.
+From the code above, e bled into the f namespace- that's referenced memory that isn't used, and will linger until the while loop exits.

 Python _does_ bleed variables into the local namespace- be aware of